fvaleri/strimzi-debugging/README.md

-# Streams debugging
+# Strimzi debugging

-This project contains a series of debugging sessions for Red Hat AMQ Streams (LTS).
+This project contains a series of debugging sessions for Kafka and Strimzi.
-They assume user level knowledge about Red Hat OpenShift and Apache Kafka.
+They assume user level knowledge about Kubernetes/OpenShift and Kafka.
-The examples are not meant to be exhaustive, but just a way to show common scenarios and tools.
-Most of them require an OpenShift cluster with 3 worker nodes (e.g. 3x `m5.4xlarge`) and a user with admin permissions.
 Any feedback or contribution is appreciated.

 1. [Kafka introduction and deployments](/sessions/001)